Improving Low-Resource Machine Translation via Round-Trip Reinforcement Learning: Results

-Figure~\ref{fig:reward-backtranslation} shows smoothed backward-translation rewards (target~$\rightarrow$~English) over training steps for the 600M and 1.3B models.
-As in the forward direction, both models exhibit a clear upward trend across all four languages, indicating that continued training consistently improves backward translation quality rather than leading to early overfitting.
-The curves are noisier than in the forward setting, which is expected given the higher variance of the backward reward signal, but the overall trajectory is monotonic: rewards increase steadily over the first several thousand steps and then continue to grow more slowly toward the end of training.
-Across all languages, the 1.3B model (orange) either matches or exceeds the performance of the 600M model (blue) throughout training.
-The larger model typically starts from slightly higher rewards and gradually widens the gap as training progresses, especially for Russian and Wolof.
-This pattern suggests that scaling model capacity yields consistent benefits for backward translation, and that the adaptation procedure is able to exploit the additional capacity rather than saturating at the smaller model’s performance level.
+Figure~\ref{fig:reward-backtranslation} shows backward-translation rewards (target~$\rightarrow$~English) over training steps for the 600M and 1.3B models.
+Both models exhibit a clear upward trend across all six languages, indicating that continued training consistently improves backward translation quality rather than leading to early overfitting.
+The curves are noisier than in the forward setting, which is expected given the higher variance of the backward reward signal, but the overall trajectory is monotonic.
+It is clear that scaling model capacity yields consistent benefits for backward translation, and that the adaptation procedure is able to exploit the additional capacity rather than saturating at the smaller model’s performance level.
+Finally, this aligns with the forward translation reward graphs and our hypothesis is sound: RL optimization for the roundtrip back-translation chrF++ scores improves translation in both directions.

-\paragraph{BERTScore} To validate our findings beyond chrF++ and bleu score in which are used as a reward function, we also show the improvement with BERTScore \cite{zhang2020bertscoreevaluatingtextgeneration}.
-Table \ref{tab:bertscore_results} shows the BERTScores on the back-translated English sentences before and after training.
-Across all four target languages, the trained model improves BERTScore F1 relative to the vanilla baseline, with gains ranging from +0.02 (Friulian) to +0.07 (Central Aymara).
-The improvements are generally driven by higher recall after training (notably Central Aymara and Russian), while precision also increases or remains stable, indicating the trained back-translations are both more complete and at least as faithful under this semantic metric.
-Our findings show consistent improvement upon different metrics.
+\paragraph{BERTScore} To validate our findings beyond chrF++ and BLEU, which are used as reward signals during training, we also report results using BERTScore \cite{zhang2020bertscoreevaluatingtextgeneration}.
+Table \ref{tab:bertscore_results} shows the BERTScores computed on the back-translated English sentences before and after training.
+The trained model improves BERTScore F1 in five of the six cases, with gains ranging from +0.02 (Friulian) to +0.16 (Dyula).
+The largest improvements occur for Dyula (+0.16).
+The decrease in Bhojpuri again (-0.02) can be due to weaker bilingual alignment and a higher morphological variability.
+However, the decrease is very small.
+The substantial gain for Dyula reflects improvements in both precision and recall, suggesting that training yields back-translations that are both more semantically complete and better aligned with the reference under this embedding-based metric.